gdetor/rescience-c.github.io/03-edit.md

   editor after having obtained his or her agreement.
 * During the review, reviewers are free to interact with the authors to ask for clarification or change in any file that is part of the submission.
-* Don't forget to update issuer labels according to the status of submission
+* Don't forget to update issue labels according to the status of submission
 * The main criterion for acceptance is either:
   * Replication of the original research with a clear statement by the authors explaining why they think they have replicated the paper (same figures, same graphics, same behavior, etc.).
-  * Non replication of the oroginal research with a clear statement by the authors explaining why they think this cannot be replicated .
+  * Non-replication of the original research with a clear statement by the authors explaining why they believe that it cannot be replicated .
-  * A code without the accompanying article is also a criterion for rejection since we're not human compilers (well not all of us at least).
+  * Source code without any accompanying article is also a criterion for rejection since we're not human compilers (well not all of us at least).
 * Don't forget to check that there is a license in the code repository.
 Authors can choose whatever open license they prefer (see [the Debian Free Software Guidelines](https://www.debian.org/social_contract#guidelines)) but they need